Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 - Have a masked staff member hand out samples from behind a sneeze guard.

 - Create an area away from the sample distribution area where groups can taste and maintain 6’ from others.

-- Use of prepackaged food and beverages only is encouraged.
+- Use of prepackaged food and beverages is encouraged.

-- Have a staff member trained to safely and regularly clean and disinfect all tables or high-touch surfaces.
+- Have a trained staff member safely and regularly clean and disinfect all tables and other high-touch surfaces.

 Parking and Welcome Area Layout (Day of)

 - Put up barriers and signage posting your policies between your parking area and welcoming booth, plus barriers to keep the traffic flowing in one direction, minimizing person-to-person contact.

 - Place the check-in far from the check-out area to prevent crossing traffic.